Guess what? The surface of a bubble bath is not strong enough to hold a puppy’s weight above the wet terrors lurking below.

 I’ve started using crating – specifically, the playpen – at night at least, because the cats need some relaxation and too much is getting chewed.

-Buy a lot of chew toys and rotate dog toys
+Buy a lot of puppy chew toys and rotate dog toys

 Chewing, chewing and more chewing is the norm, and as I’m removing non-chewing home essentials from her mouth, I’m replacing them with a chew toy.
 She’s also picky about packaged dog chews.
 She’ll get excited with one brand then bored with it a day later.